carefree0910/carefree-cython/README.md

 # carefree-cython

-`carefree-cython` implemented some commonly used cython functions
+`carefree-cython` implements some commonly used cython functions.

 ## Installation